bwcompton/EcoAssess/inst/aboutWhatsnew.md

     - Display parcel data (updated frequently by MassGIS)

-- both the regional and Massachusetts versions use the same underlying data and give the same results for identical project areas
+- Regional and Massachusetts versions both use the same underlying data and give the same results for identical project areas

+- Added a health monitor to check every morning that servers are online (checks Shiny server, GeoServer, and MassGIS servers), so we should be the first to know when something breaks

 **Version 1.1.3 (May 20, 2026)**